AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 ### Comparison: ``The Big 4''

-Note: the following comparisons are indented to be an *apples to apples* between UT variants and ``The Big 4'': Bitcoin, Cardano, Eth2, and Polkadot.
+The following comparisons are indented to be an *apples to apples* between UT variants and ``The Big 4'': Bitcoin, Cardano, Eth2, and Polkadot.
 Cardano is an exception, here, as the Cardano and IOHK teams have been pursuing \emph{Layer 2} scalability solutions based on EUTXOs and Hydra.
 Their work is impressive, valuable, and good.
 I'm very excited to see their progress and I applaud their efforts.
 I mention this particularly because the nature of an *apples to apples* comparison casts Cardano in a light that some might consider to be misleading.
 However, these comparisons do not consider \emph{Layer 2} scalability solutions for one very simple reason: all networks can implement them in some fashion.
 It is not a fair (or accurate) comparison *of blockchain architecture* if \emph{Layer 2} scaling solutions are considered for some networks and not for others.
-Additionally, as mentioned in [Ethereum's *Sharding FAQs*](https://eth.wiki/sharding/Sharding-FAQs#how-does-plasma-state-channels-and-other-layer-2-technologies-fit-into-the-trilemma), payment- and state-channels provide a *constant factor* increase in throughput, so those techniques will not improve a network's scaling complexity.
+Additionally, as mentioned in [Ethereum's *Sharding FAQs*](https://eth.wiki/sharding/Sharding-FAQs#how-does-plasma-state-channels-and-other-layer-2-technologies-fit-into-the-trilemma), payment- and state-channels provide a *constant factor* increase in throughput, so those techniques will not improve a network's scaling complexity as it is measured here.

-Additionally, a network named *Opt.Shard* is included.
-This is a theoretical network (standing for ``Optimal Sharding'') which uses the best parameters possible among UT configurations.
-No real-world sharded network has come close to this level of performance.
+Additionally, a network named *Optimal Sharding* is included.
+This is a theoretical network which uses the \emph{best parameters possible among UT configurations}.
+No real-world sharded network has come close to this level of performance, and it is incompatible with PoS.

 \defineTerm{Base-chain}{A chain that has no parent-chains; i.e., is at the base nesting level}

+\defineTerm{Scaling Factor}{
-\defineTerm{Scaling Factor}{For a given $k$, it is both the factor by which TPS increases with an additional nesting level.
+    Also: ``Scale $\times$''.
+For a given $k$, it is the factor by which TPS increases with an additional nesting level.
 In effect, it allows for comparison of the efficacy of scaling schemes when $k$ is fixed.
-For some designs, the \emph{Scaling Factor} can change between nesting levels}
+For some designs, the \emph{Scaling Factor} can change between nesting levels
+}

 %% INSERT ### TABLE: compare_nets_3k